 Enter new password and confirm it to set.

-Now create the database coop
+Now create the database school

-postgres=# create database coop
+postgres=# create database school

 To quit from PostgreSQL prompt, use the following command: